 Cheerily and Merrily ~ Bolton or Mr. Webb's Fancy ~ Bolton is an English Country Dance.
-It was published by John Playford in 1651 in The English Dancing Master.
-It was interpreted by Charles Bolton in 1991.
+It was published by John Playford (website) in 1651 in The English Dancing Master.
+It was interpreted by Charles Bolton (website) in 1991 and published in Retreads Vol.5.
 Found in The Playford Assembly.
 It is a proper 4 Couple Longways dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 288 bars.
+It is in the key: F Major.

 The animation plays at 120 counts per minute.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color.